in

 Black Granite Countertops

 Depending on the type of granite and its place of origin, there will be variations in color and grain patterns, as it is a natural product.
-The most common black granite would probably be Black Galaxy, which is black speckled with gold and white.
+The most common black-toned granite would probably be Black Galaxy, which has a dark-base surface speckled with gold and white.

-If you prefer a less dark color or leaning on a cool-black color, then Ubatuba from Brazil might be a good choice for you as it has splashes of black, gold, gray and green.
+If you prefer a less dark color or leaning toward a cool-black color, then Ubatuba from Brazil might be a good choice for you as it has splashes of black, gold, gray, and green.

 Granite is also very durable and less porous than Marble, so it is a good choice of material for a bathroom countertop that is always exposed to moisture.